 - Works without direct oversight

-- Sets his own hours
+- Sets their own hours

 - Does not take direction or supervision

-Sometimes, however, employers wrongfully classify employees as independent contractors to avoid paying taxes, benefits, and worker’s comp.
+Sometimes, however, employers wrongfully classify employees as independent contractors to avoid paying taxes, benefits, and workers’ comp.

 If your employer currently classifies you as an independent contractor, you do not have WC coverage.